The School of Science is committed to the safety and well-being of all the members of the community.

 - bike and laptop registration

-MIT Mental Health and Counseling helps students manage the challenges and pressures of daily life.
+MIT Health’s Student Mental Health & Counseling Services helps students manage the challenges and pressures of daily life.
 MyLife Services is an employee benefit for faculty, staff, postdoc associates and postdoc fellows, and family members that provides up to four free and confidential counseling sessions per person, per concern, with a licensed mental health professional.

 Weekdays: 617-253-2916 Nights/weekends: 617-253-4481